ArthurianX/angular-hierarchical-typeahead/README.md

 * `resizr-border` - Optional.
 Values accepted are colors, when present the container will have a border with the specified color, the controls will have the same colors.
 * `resizr-parent-class` - Optional.
 Name of class to be replaced.
 * `resizr-parent-level` - Optional.  # of parents to go up for the `resizr-parent-class` property, default is `0`.
+* `resizr-adjacent` - Optional.
+Boolean.
+If enabled all the sibling at the requested parent level will be resized, with a class if present or with css.

 A full usage would look like this: ```html
                                     <div id="container4"